seabbs/personal-server/README.md

 ## Updating

 To update containers use `docker-compose -f containers/docker-compose.yml pull <container-name>` to update built images and `docker-compose -f containers/docker-compose.yml build <container-name>` to update container builds.
 Then bring down the running container using `docker-compose down <container-name>` and relaunch it using `docker-compose up <container-name>`.
-Alternatively a Watchtower container is monitoring the available images and each hour will refresh the running images with the newly avaiable image.
+Alternatively a [Watchtower container](https://github.com/v2tec/watchtower) is monitoring the available images and every 5 minutes will refresh the running images with the newly available image.
 Before updating the Jenkins container be sure to back up the jenkins folder using `bash push_to_bucket.sh`.

 ## Future developments